AnotherPointofYou/Ideological-Themes-and-Indirect-Cues-in-Greek-Social-Media-Discourse/README.md

-# ThematicAnalysis_Masters_Thesis
+# Theme mining in Greek Social Media
-This is the data collection, cleaning, modeling and visualization of my Master's Thesis for KU Leuven: department of Social Sciences 2025
+This is the data collection (scraping), cleaning, modeling and visualization of my Master's Thesis for KU Leuven: Department of Social Sciences 2025